 Your brand identity should communicate what’s remarkable about you.
-Work starts from around £750 for a fast logo and ranges up to £3,000 or more for a more established identity.
+Work starts from around £750 for a simple logo and ranges up to £3,000 or more for a full identity or rebrand.
 Most projects take around two weeks to complete.

 This will make sure we’re both clear about the work I’m going to do and will include agreement on budget, timelines and what I’ll deliver.
 We’ll also agree terms and payment.
 Normally I’ll ask you to make a deposit payment before I start work followed by a final invoice at the end of the project.